osrf/cloudsim-portal/README.md

 console.

 ![IMAGE](aws_keys.png) Then you must prepare your environment variables.
-Create a .env file and add the follwing but replace the xxx with your aws keys:
+Create a `.env` file and add the follwing but replace the XXX with your aws keys:

     AWS_ACCESS_KEY_ID=XXXXXXXX
     AWS_SECRET_ACCESS_KEY=XXXXXXXXXX